 1) Start small, think big!

-We know that starting out can be daunting, so we always recommend that you get going with a small area to begin with, say by adding some control to your home’s lighting.
+We know that starting out can be daunting, so we always recommend that you get going with a small area to begin with, say by adding some control to your home’s lighting or by creating a simple Smart Home Security System.

 There are many options when it comes to starting your Smart Home, so it’s important to make some good, solid decisions before you get going.
 For example, it’s possible to control lighting using some simple-to-install infra-red light switches that work on ‘line of sight’.
 These switches provide you with both remote and local control, however, you do have to be in the same room.
 Different options are available if you want to switch your lights on / off if you are in another room or you aren’t at home: it depends what you want.